 - Use the latest available version of OCLC Connexion for all OCLC searching and processing.

 - Update all records exported from OCLC to reflect that HSAN holds the item.

-- Make NO changes to OCLC records prior to sending them to NHSL-NHAIS Services for addition to the NHU-PAC.
-(Exceptions: an 852 tag may be added to reflect your local holding information and upgrades should be made to records according to the terms of the OCLC Expert Community program.)
+- Upgrade OCLC records according to the terms of the OCLC Expert Community program prior to exporting them from WorldCat.
+Local changes should NOT be made to records prior to sending them to NHSL-NHAIS Services for addition to the NHU-PAC.
+(Exceptions: an 852 or 952 tag may be added to reflect your local holding information.)

 - Send all records exported from OCLC by e-mail to NHSL-NHAIS Services the day the records are exported, for inclusion in the NHU-PAC.